Meteor-Community-Packages/ground-db/README.md

 GroundDB is like a normal Meteor.Collection - but changes and outstanding methods are cached and resumed.

 ##Concept
-Localstorage is simple and widely supported - but slow
+Localstorage is simple and widely supported - but slow - *Thats why we only use it for caching databases and methods + trying to limit the read and writes from it.*

 GroundDB saves outstanding methods and minimongo db into localstorage - The number of saves is minimized. *It's less than a save pr. change*